pc2/stream-fpga/README.md

 Example:

-	make BUILD_SUFFIX=18.1.1
+	make host BUILD_SUFFIX=18.1.1

-Will build the host and the kernel.
+Will build the host and name the binary after the given build suffix.
-The kernel will be named stream_kernels_18.1.1 and the host stream_fpga_18.1.1
+So the host would be named 'stream_fpga_18.1.1'.
-Both files will be placed in a folder called 'bin' in the root of this project.
+The file will be placed in a folder called 'bin' in the root of this project.

+For more detailed information about the available build targets call

+    make
+or
+    make info

+This will print a list of the targets together with a short description.

 ## Execution